-The best optical quality can be compromised by dirty lenses.
-Using a dustcover and cleaning the lenses regularly will greatly enhance your microscope use.
+The best optical quality is compromised by dirty lenses.
+Use a dustcover and clean the lenses regularly to greatly enhance your microscope use.

-To clean lens surfaces, remove dust by using a soft brush or a can of compressed air.
+To clean lens surfaces, remove dust with a soft brush or a can of compressed air.
 Then moisten a piece of lens paper (our item MI-PAPER) with some lens cleaning solution (MI-LENSCLN).
 Gently clean the eyepiece, objective lens exterior surface, and condenser using a circular motion.
 Repeat with a second paper moistened with solution if necessary.
 Repeat once again with a piece of dry lens paper until the lens is clean and dry.
 Do not spray lens cleaner directly on the lens.